 Best things to do in Europe: Travel Itinerary examples

 So let us head to some sample Europe itineraries.
-Let us start with a West Europe tour first and then head to an Eastern Europe itinerary.
+Let us start with a West Europe tour plan first and then head to an Eastern Europe itinerary.
 By trying to compile itineraries from everyone, I hope I have helped you in planning your best Europe itinerary.
 Most of the itineraries are circular and like I said before, you can customise it according to your wish.
 So let us go country wise.
 This is not an exhaustive list and it will be hopefully updated on a frequent basis.
 Do you have a suggestion to add to the list?
 Send it to me and I will add it accordingly.
+All itineraries here are country wise and you can do a mix and match of these according to geography and the number of days you have.

 For the sake of creating better circular itineraries, I have divided some countries into multiple itineraries.